Lori : So are we ready to put this team project together?

 - Find more information about Ethical and Legal Use of Digital Media FAQ (Penn State Information Technology Services).

-- A Guide to Copyright, Fair Use, and Libraries for students (Penn State University Library Learning Services).
+- A Guide to Copyright, Fair Use, Creative Commons for students (Penn State University Library Learning Services).

 A public domain work is a creative work that is not protected by copyright and which may be freely used by everyone.
 Creative works are placed in the public domain when: